scikit-hep/histbook/README.rst

     >>> phi = lambda y, x: math.atan2(y, x)
     >>> beside(hist.step(r), hist.step(phi)).to(canvas)

-The data contained in ``hist`` is two-dimensional, which you can see by printing it as a Pandas table.
+The data contained in the `Hist <http://histbook.readthedocs.io/en/latest/histograms.html#histbook.hist.Hist>`__ is two-dimensional, which you can see by printing it as a Pandas table.
 (Pandas pretty-prints the nested indexes.)

 .. code-block:: python